newbreedofgeek/html5-skeletor/README.md

       - Creates a flat build of your files (placed in /build)

   + package
-      - Does what 'default' does as well as zipping your packaging into a single zip file (placed in /deploy)
+      - Does what 'default' does as well as packaging your build into a single zip file (placed in /deploy)

   + serve
       - This is where you work from, it serves your app using localhost